hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>VPC Peering</summary>

 - It allows communication between 2 VPCs via a direct network route using private IP addresses
-- It can span AWS accounts and even regions
+- It can span AWS accounts and even regions (see limitation below)
-- It's involved at layer 3 of OSI model.
+- It's involved at layer 3 of OSI model (network)
+- It uses peering connection object:
+	- it's a network gateway
+	- It's similar to Internet Gateway but used to link VPCs
+	- Traffic goes through RTs, NACLs and, SGs.
+Therefore:
+		- [ ] Routes are required at both sides
+		- [ ] NACLs and SGs can be used to control access
+		- [ ] SG reference is cross-account but it's not cross-region (see limits below)
+	- DNS resolution to private IPs can be enabled,
+		- [ ] It is needed in both sides
+		- [ ] Public DNSes will therefore be resolved to their private IP
+		- [ ] It won't be traveling over the public Internet
+- Data transit:
-- Data is encrypted and transits via the AWS global backbone.
+	- It is encrypted
+	- It uses AWS global-backbone for VPC peering cross-region: low latency and higher performance than public internet
 - Limits and considerations:
 	- VPC CIDR blocks can't overlap
 	- Transitive Peering is NOT Possible:
-		- [ ] A VPC can't talk to another VPC through a 3rd VPC.
+		- [ ] A VPC can't talk to another VPC through a 3rd VPC
-		- [ ] A Direct peering is required between 2 VPCs so that they can talk to each other.
+		- [ ] A Direct peering is required between 2 VPCs so that they can talk to each other
-	- Routes are required at both sides (remote CIDR -> peer connection)
-	- NACLs and SGs can be used to control access
+	- Cross-Region:
-	- SGs can be reference but not cross-region
+		- [ ] An SGs can't be referenced from another region
-	- IPv6 support isn't available cross-region
+		- [ ] IPv6 support isn't available cross-region
-	- DNS resolution to private IPs can be enabled, but it's a setting needed at both sides.
+- Use case:
+	- To make a service that is running in a single VPC accessible to other VPCs
+	- To connect our VPC to a vendor VPC or a partner VPC to access an theirs application
+	- To give access to our VPCs for security audit
+	- We have a requirement to split an application up into multiple isolated network to limit the blast raduis in the event of network based attacks
+- Process to create a VPC peering:
+	- In a first VPC

 </details>